State of Emergency in Peru

-- Recognised by the Peruvian Ministry of Education as a non-governmental educational institution, i.e. the EDEAQ is a legally established Spanish Language School, one of the very few in Peru (in Arequipa the only one).
+- The EDEAQ is recognised by the Peruvian Ministry of Education as a non-governmental educational institution, i.e. the EDEAQ is a legally established Spanish Language School, one of the very few in Peru (in Arequipa the only one).

 These are seals of quality that are difficult to find elsewhere in Peru and the rest of Latin America.